 A limit order is an order to buy and sell stock for a specific price.
 To better explain this, let’s provide a hypothetical example.
 Say you wanted to purchase shares of a $200 stock at $200 or less.
 You can establish a limit order that won’t be filled unless the specified price becomes accessible.
 However, you cannot set a regular limit order to purchase a stock above the market price.
 This is due to a better price already being available.

 A comparison between a limit order and a stop order goes something like this.
 Whenever you place a limit order or a stop order, you inform your broker that you don’t want the market price).
 Instead of that, you want your order to be carried out when the stock price moves in a certain direction.
+Limit orders can be seen in the order books while stop orders aren’t noticed by markets until the stop is triggered.

 Making one work